-Our procedure is based on the seven golden rules for information sharing as set out in Information Sharing:Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government 2015).
+Our procedure is based on the GDPR principles as listed above and the seven golden rules for sharing information in the Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers.
 We also follow the guidance on information sharing from the Local Safeguarding Children Board.

-- 1. Remember that the GDPR 2018 and human rights law are not barriers to justified information sharing but provide a framework to ensure that personal information about living individuals is shared appropriately. - Our policy and procedures on Information Sharing provide guidance to appropriate sharing of information both within the setting, as well as with external agencies. - 2.
-Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so.
+- 1. Remember that the General Data Protection Regulations 2018 and human rights law are not barriers to justified information sharing as per the Children Act 1989 but provide a framework to ensure that personal information about living individuals is shared appropriately. - Our policy and procedures on Information Sharing provide guidance to appropriate sharing of information both within the setting, as well as with external agencies.

+2. Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their consent, unless it is unsafe or if I have a legal obligation to do so.
+A Privacy Notice is made available to parents at the point of registration to explain this further.

-In our setting we ensure parents:
+In our nurseries we ensure parents:

-- receive information about our Information Sharing Policy when starting their child in the setting and that they sign our Registration Form to say that they understand the circumstances in which information may be shared without their consent.
+- receive a copy of our Privacy Notice and information about our Information Sharing Policy in their new parent pack when starting their child in the setting and that they sign our registration form to say that they understand the circumstances in which information may be shared without their consent.
 This will only be when it is a matter of safeguarding a child or vulnerable adult; - have information about our Safeguarding Children and Child Protection Policy; and - have information about the other circumstances when information will be shared with external agencies, for example, with regard to any special needs the child may have or transition to school. - 3.
-Seek advice from other practitioners if you are in any doubt about sharing the information concerned, without disclosing the identity of the individual where possible. - Our staff discuss concerns about a child routinely in supervision and any actions are recorded in the child's file.

-- Our manager routinely seeks advice and support from their line manager about possible significant harm. - Our Safeguarding Children and Child Protection Policy sets out the duty of all members of our staff to refer concerns to our manager or deputy, as designated person, who will contact children's social care for advice where they have doubts or are unsure. - Our managers seek advice if they need to share information without consent to disclose. - 4.
+Seek advice from other practitioners if you are in any doubt about sharing the information concerned, without disclosing the identity of the individual where possible. - Our staff discuss concerns about a child routinely in supervision and any actions are recorded in the child's file. - Our manager routinely seeks advice and support from their line manager about possible significant harm - Our Safeguarding Children and Child Protection Policy sets out the duty of all members of our staff to refer concerns to a head teacher or deputy, as designated person, who will contact children's social care for advice where they have doubts or are unsure. - Our staff seek advice if they need to share information without consent to disclose. - 4.
 Share with informed consent where appropriate and, where possible, respect the wishes of those who do not consent to share confidential information.
 You may still share information without consent if, in your judgement, there is good reason to do so, such as where safety may be at risk.
 You will need to base your judgement on the facts of the case.
 When you are sharing or requesting personal information from someone, be certain of the basis upon which you are doing so.
-Where you have consent, be mindful that an individual might not expect information to be shared. - We base decisions to share information without consent on judgements about the facts of the case and whether it is 'in the public interest'. - Our guidelines for consent are part of this procedure. - Our manager is conversant with this and [he is/she is/I am] able to advise staff accordingly. - 5.
+Where you have consent, be mindful that an individual might not expect information to be shared. - We base decisions to share information without consent on judgements about the facts of the case and whether there is a legal obligation. - Our guidelines for consent are part of this procedure. - Our head teachers are conversant with this and are able to advise staff accordingly. - 5.
 Consider safety and well-being: Base your information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions.

-In our setting we:
+In our nurseries we: